hzblacksmith/Calculating_Off_Def_Ratings/README.md

 During initialization, a **`Game`** instance instantiates 2 **`Team`** instances, which each hold 15 **`Player`** instances.

-### Event Codes
+## Event Handling

-There existed many events / actions in the _Event\_Codes_ data given to us.
+There existed many events in the _Event\_Codes_ data given to us.
 We used our basketball knowledge to determine which events would be relevant to our offensive and defensive rating calculations.
 Here is how we treated each event programmatically:

-![Alt text](writeup/Write_up_pic.png?raw=true "Event Codes Treatment") Don't be like pop, count your numbers right.
+![Alt text](writeup/Write_up_pic.png?raw=true "Event Codes Treatment")

-### Some Minutiae: Substitution During Free Throws
+## Some Minutiae: Substitution During Free Throws

 It becomes slightly problematic when a substitution happens after a foul but before a free throw.
 This is because the NBA officially associates that free throw point to the active players on the court before the foul occurred.
 Logically, those 10 players were responsible for the foul happening, and not the players subbed in.